microsoft/pxt-arcade/docs/tutorials/rockscout.md

 ![Navigate the maze backstage](/static/skillmap/rockstar/rockscout.png "Look what we're about to do today!")

 We'll walk you through the skills you'll need to help Terri navigate backstage to collect equipment from the show while avoiding screaming fans!

+To win, you need to get to the exit before time runs out.